 The objective of the Food & Beverage Management program is to develop modern professionals with the skills to manage both the food and beverage component of a business and to achieve profitability.
 The strength of the Bachelor of Science program is its breadth.
 Students have a unique opportunity to acquire comprehensive knowledge in three areas crucial for success: the culinary arts, beverages, and management.
 This specialized education produces graduates who can offer a competitive advantage as part of any food and beverage operation.

 Students build on a solid foundation of culinary skills, and then acquire theoretical and practical expertise in alcoholic and non-alcoholic beverages.
 They gain knowledge about food and wine pairings, catering, and event management, as well as in-depth product knowledge and an understanding of industry trends.
 Topics include service etiquette, bar operation, inventory, purchasing, and cost control.
 Students also have the opportunity to learn advanced principles of general business, management, marketing, related legal and liability issues.

-Graduates who demonstrate a comprehensive understanding of the challenges and opportunities present in the food and beverage arena are prepared to seek an entry-level position as restaurant or dining room manager, banquet or catering manager, wine or coffee bar general manager, food and beverage director, food and beverage purchasing director, food and beverage consultant, food and beverage buyer, or food and beverage senior trainer.
+Graduates who demonstrate a comprehensive understanding of the challenges and opportunities present in the food and beverage arena are prepared to seek an entry-level position as restaurant or dining room manager, banquet or catering manager, wine or coffee bar general manager, food and beverage director, food and beverage purchasing director, food and beverage consultant or food and beverage buyer.